Decoding Professional Liability Insurance: Why It Matters

 Choosing a Professional Liability Policy

-Before you purchase a professional liability policy, you should first make sure you understand your state’s licensing rules.
-This way, you’ll know what your state’s requirements are and which policies you can actually qualify for.
+Before purchasing a professional liability policy, you should first ensure you understand your state’s licensing rules.

-An independent insurance agent can best help you navigate your options and find a policy that works for you.
-However, before you sign on the dotted line, make sure you read your policy in full and understand exactly what coverage you’re receiving.
+An independent insurance agent can best assist you in navigating your options and finding a suitable policy.
+However, before signing, be sure to fully read your policy and understand the coverage provided and applicable exclusions.

 You may find this illustration helpful in understanding how coverage needs are determined: